What is Risk Analysis and Risk Management?

 What is a Risk Review?

-2. Ordinarily Risk Reviews are priced in a band and take on average around 2 to 4 weeks to produce (following receipt of all information) and is usually presented in a bullet point Report.
+9. Ordinarily Risk Reviews are priced as a GMP and take on average around 2 to 4 weeks to produce (following receipt of all information) and is usually presented in a bullet point Report.

 What is the Purpose of a Risk Review?